richard-muvirimi/Zimrate-Wordpress/README.md

 ##### What's this?

 A currency injector for wordpress plugins.
-When said plugin requests for latest currency rates using wordpress' functions, this plugin modifes the result before it is submitted to the requesting plugin.
+When said plugin requests for latest currency rates using wordpress' functions, this plugin modifies the result before it is submitted to the requesting plugin.

 ##### Where's my favourate plugin?